OrganismalSystemsBiology/faster2/README.md

 ## How to use

-There are three steps to RUN a sesseion of FASTER2 analysis:
+There are three steps to RUN a session of FASTER2 analysis:
 - Prepare a working directory for the session that contains FASTER2 scripts, EEG/EMG data, and experiment information.
-- Copy the recorded EEG/EMG data and make CSV files describing the experiment information (recording date, mouse ID etc.).
+- Copy the recorded EEG/EMG data and make CSV files describing the experiment information (recording date, mouse ID, etc.).
 - Run the FASTER2 scripts.

-We recommend you to have a "working directory" for each session of FASTER2 so that the directory keeps the related information in one place.
-The following sectios decribe each of the three step in more detail.
+We recommend you have a "working directory" for each session of FASTER2 so that the directory keeps the related information in one place.
+The following sections describe each of the three steps in more detail.

 ### Prepare a working directory
 1. Copy the downloaded FASTER2 files and data/ directory into, for example, [a big drive]/FASTER2_Rec001.